 The students who participated in sports extracurricular activities had significantly higher weight, height, and BMI than those who participated in non-sports extracurricular activities.
-However, there were no significant differences in terms of age, age of menarche, duration of menstruation, feelings at first menstruation, and sources of information about menstruation between the two groups.
+However, there were no significant differences in terms of age, age of menarche, duration of menstruation, feelings at first menstruation, and sources of information about menstruation about menstruation about menstruation about menstruation.